tonai/jquery-contenttoggle/README.md

 ### Using `group options`

-You can also pass options when instantiating the elements. options are described in the section below :
+You can also pass options when instantiating the elements.
+Options are described in the section below :
 ```javascript
 $('.js-contentToggle').contentToggle(options);
 ```